microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 We'll then filter out the relevant columns that are we need, *i.e season, seq_id, category_id, image_id and date_time* and also need to filter out all records whose *category_id is greater than 1* to exclude all empty and human images which are not relevant for this training.

-Finally remove any null values in the `image_id` column and drop any duplicate rows, finally convert the spark dataframe to a pandas dataframe for easier manipulation.
+Finally remove any null values in the `image_id` column and drop any duplicate rows.

 Paste the code below into a cell of the Notebook and review to understand before you run it.
 Update the select query with the name of the your Lakehouse name.